shows tend to be canceled quickly if they don't immediately garner

 no question about the quality of the acting.
 There were no contract or

-money disputes, and most of the cast soon ended up in hit series on
+money disputes and most of the cast eventually ended up in hit series on

 creative genius behind Firefly,